Dominick Dunne: Career

 In 2005, former California Congressman Gary Condit won an undisclosed financial settlement and an apology from Dunne, who had earlier implicated him in the disappearance of Condit's intern Chandra Levy in Washington, D.C.
 Levy was from Condit's Congressional district, and Condit had previously admitted to an extramarital affair with her.
-As part of the settlement, Dunne issued a brief statement that it was not his intention “to imply that Mr. Condit was complicit in Levy’s disappearance."
+As part of the settlement, Dunne issued a brief statement that it was not his intention "to imply that Mr. Condit was complicit in Levy’s disappearance".
 In November 2006, Condit again sued Dunne for comments Dunne made about him on Larry King Live on CNN.
 This lawsuit was eventually dismissed.

 Throughout his life, Dunne frequently socialized with, wrote about, and was photographed with celebrities.
 Sean Elder's review of Dunne's memoir, The Way We Lived Then, recounted how Dunne appeared at a wedding reception for Dennis Hopper, writing, "But in the midst of it all, there was one man who was getting what ceramic artist Ron Nagle would call 'the full cheese,' one guy everyone gravitated toward and paid obeisance to."
 That man was Dunne, who mixed easily with artists, actors, and writers present at the function.
 Dunne was quoted as saying that Hopper wished he "had a picture of myself with Allen Ginsberg and Norman Mailer."

 In 2008, at age 82, Dunne traveled from New York to Las Vegas to cover O. J. Simpson's trial on charges of kidnapping and armed robbery for Vanity Fair.
 He said it would be his last such assignment.
 Having reported on Simpson's first trial and having thought the judicial system failed the families of Nicole Brown Simpson and Ron Goldman—as well as his own family after his daughter's murder—he was personally vested in Simpson's fate.

 Dunne's adventures in Hollywood were described in the documentary film Dominick Dunne: After the Party (2008), directed by Kirsty de Garis and Timothy Jolley.
 The film documents his hardships and successes in the entertainment industry.
 In the film, Dunne reflects on his past as a World War II veteran, falling in love and raising a family, his climb and fall as a Hollywood producer, and his comeback as a writer.

-In 2002, director Barry Avrich released an unauthorized documentary about Dunne, Guilty Pleasure.
-It provides a more candid look at Dunne's life and includes those who took issue with his journalistic style.
-It was released globally and featured Johnnie Cochran, Griffin Dunne, and producer David Brown.
+In 2002, Canadian director Barry Avrich released an unauthorized documentary about Dunne, Guilty Pleasures.
+It provides a candid look at Dunne's life and includes those who took issue with his journalistic style.
+It was released globally and features Johnnie Cochran, Griffin Dunne, and producer David Brown.